ElishaKay/udemy-fullstack-chrome-extension/README.md

 Most sites have triggers that listen for when external apps are making post requests directly from the DOM (i.e. the Content.js page).
 As a Chrome Extension developer, you have the most privacy from the 'popup.js' page, and the 'background.js' pages, because popup.js and background.js are part of the Chrome Browser's Internal Structure.

-Here's a code example of how the communication between background.js and content.js work:
+Here's a code example of how the communication between background.js and content.js might look like:

 Content.js: